 - What is considered a successful intervention?

-- What happens next when our loved one says “YES” and accepts help?
+- What happens if our loved one says no to treatment?

 - It is not about bringing someone in who will just identify your enabling and talk your loved one into treatment.
-If that is your goal, that is a free service that most members of Alcoholics or Narcotics Anonymous would be happy to help you with.
+If that is your goal, that is a free service that most Alcoholics or Narcotics Anonymous members would be happy to help you with.

-- Interventions are not about shortcuts or kicking the can while having continuous conversations with the alcoholic begging and pleading with them to stop drinking.
+- Interventions are not about shortcuts or kicking the can while having continuous conversations with the alcoholic or addict, begging and pleading with them to stop using the substance.

-- Interventions are not about just getting them to go to treatment while the family sits home anxiously awaiting a successful completion.
+- Interventions are not just getting them to go to treatment while the family sits home anxiously awaiting successful completion.